QCrypt/qcrypt-website/README.md

 ## Later Updates

 ### call for papers, venue updates, registration
-1. adjust the according .md file in content/2025, possibly by switching back "draft: false" and adjusting the content from previous year
+1. adjust the according `.md` file in [/content/2025/](/content/2025/), possibly by switching back "draft: false" and adjusting the content from previous year
 2. **all changes to the website should be mentioned in a table with "Website Updates" like on https://qcrypt.net/2023/**, for the convenience of the website visitors
 3. The call-to-action buttons on the main site can be adjusted depending on the news.

 ### tutorial, invited speakers, panelists are known
-1. update the .md files in https://github.com/QCrypt/qcrypt-website/tree/main/content/2025/speakers
+1. update the `.md` files in https://github.com/QCrypt/qcrypt-website/tree/main/content/2025/speakers
-2. remove previous images from the images subdirectory, upload new ones, and make sure the photoURL field of the speaker is pointing there.
+2. remove previous images from the images subdirectory, upload new ones, and make sure the `photoURL` field of the speaker is pointing there.
-3. Use sensible names for the .md files, like eleni_diamanti.md
+3. Use sensible names for the `.md` files, like `eleni_diamanti.md`
 4. Per speaker, create an according session in https://github.com/QCrypt/qcrypt-website/tree/main/content/2025/sessions , using the examples from previous years.

 ### accepted papers and posters are known